Cardinia Reservoir

-History
+Reservoir and dam overview

 As Melbourne's water supplies struggled through the 1960s the need for additional water storage became evident.
 Cardinia Creek ran from the Dandenong Ranges to Western Port, passing through some small but well-defined hills south of the outer suburb of Emerald.
 This site was chosen as being suitable for a new reservoir.
-In 1966, plans for the construction of the Cardinia and Thomson reservoirs were accepted by the Government of Victoria.
-Construction of the Tarago Reservoir commenced in 1966 and was completed in 1969.
-This water storage was built by the State Rivers and Water Supply Commission of Victoria (SR&WSC) to improve the capacity of the water supply system to meet the ever increasing demand for water in the district.
+In 1966, plans for the construction of the Cardinia and Thomson reservoirs were accepted by the Victorian Government.
+Construction of the Tarago Reservoir was completed between 1966 and 1969 and it was built by the State Rivers and Water Supply Commission of Victoria (SR&WSC) to improve the capacity of the water supply system to meet the ever increasing demand for water in the district.
 By 1967, Melbourne struggled through a severe drought and water restrictions were imposed in the summer of 1967–68.
 As a result, plans for construction of Cardinia and Thomson reservoirs were advanced.